 People often notice new spots 10 to 14 days after the skin is cut, scratched, rubbed, or severely sunburned (Koebner phenomenon).
 Psoriasis can also be activated by infections, such as strep throat, and by certain medicines (beta blockers, lithium, etc.).
 Flare-ups sometimes occur in the winter, as a result of dry skin and lack of sunlight.
-Winters in Canada can be particularly harsh for patients with psoriasis; Toronto Dermatology Centre offers phototherapy all year round, although winter time is certainly the most popular time for this treatment.
+Winters in Canada can be particularly harsh for patients with psoriasis; Toronto Dermatology Centre offers phototherapy (OHIP covered/no charge) all year round, although winter time is certainly the most popular time for this treatment.

-Types of Psoriasis Psoriasis comes in many forms.
+Psoriasis comes in many forms.
 Each differs in severity, duration, location, shape, and pattern of the scales.
 The most common form of psoriasis is called plaque psoriasis and it begins with little red bumps.
 Gradually, these bumps become larger, and scales form.
 While the top scales flake off easily and often, scales below the surface stick together.
 These small red areas can enlarge.

-Scalp, elbows, knees, legs, arms, genitals, nails, palms, and soles are the areas most commonly affected by psoriasis.
+- Scalp, elbows, knees, legs, arms, genitals, nails, palms, and soles are the areas most commonly affected by psoriasis.
 It will often appear in the same place on both sides of the body.

-Scalp psoriasis may be mistaken for dandruff, or both can sometime co-exist.
+- Scalp psoriasis may be mistaken for dandruff, or both can sometime co-exist.

-Nails with psoriasis frequently have tiny pits and often lift (onycholysis).
+- Nails with psoriasis frequently have tiny pits and often lift (onycholysis).
 Nails may thicken or crumble, and are difficult to treat.
 Fungal infections are more common in patients with nail psoriasis.
 Toronto Dermatology Centre can help you determine whether you have simply psoriasis in your nails or an actual fungal infection.

 Dermatologists diagnose psoriasis by taking a thorough history and examining the skin, nails, and scalp.
 If the diagnosis is in doubt, a skin biopsy may be helpful.

-How is Psoriasis Treated?
 The goal of psoriasis treatment is to reduce inflammation and to control shedding of the skin.
 Moisturizing creams loosen scales and help control itching.
-Special diets have not been successful in treating psoriasis, except in isolated cases; increasing fish in the diet and/or taking fish oil capsules may benefit some patients with psoriasis.
+Special diets have not been successful in treating psoriasis, except in isolated cases; increasing fish in the diet may benefit some patients with psoriasis and a low glycemic diet is likely of some benefit.
 Toronto Dermatology Centre is cutting edge as far as understanding all the medical treatment options as well as the more natural options for psoriasis. treatment.
 Scientific studies now also suggest improvement in psoriasis with weight reduction and stopping smoking.

 Psoriasis treatment is based on a patient’s health, age, lifestyle, and the severity of the psoriasis.
 We will evaluate your psoriasis on an individual basis and give you the optimal treatment plan for you.
 Different types of treatments and several visits to your dermatologist may be needed.